Published: January 2016

 Although we are still in the early stages of exploring science philanthropy, we are interested in investigating science policy and infrastructure reform, and we see this as an opportunity to explore that space.
 We also believe that this group represents the researchers best positioned to build consensus in their field, which could potentially lead to major policy reforms.

-Based on these considerations, the Open Philanthropy Project is awarding Rescuing Biomedical Research a two-year grant in the amount of $299,112 to support a full-time project staffer, as well as website maintenance, research, and travel.
+Based on these considerations, the Open Philanthropy Project is recommending a two-year grant in the amount of $299,112 to Rescuing Biomedical Research to support a full-time project staffer, as well as website maintenance, research, and travel.

 Rationale for the grant